 Manual and custom pagination in Laravel (without Eloquent)

-Many times we need to have some organization or grouping on some set of elements, whether it comes from the database or not, and by organization I mean being able to display a set of these elements or data on demand and that we can organize them in a group and go visiting each of these groups at will; basically this is pagination and we are going to see how we can manually paginate in Laravel without the need to use Eloquent or connections to the database.
+Many times we need to have some organization or grouping on some set of elements, whether it comes from the database or for example, data coming from an API using the Laravel HTTP Client, and by organization I mean being able to display a set of these elements or data on demand and that we can organize them in a group and go visiting each of these groups at will; basically this is pagination and we are going to see how we can manually paginate in Laravel without the need to use Eloquent or connections to the database.

 In any project in Laravel, we have different mechanisms to do the pagination according to the official documentation, both automatic and to paginate a set of data or lists easily.